0xJs/Breaching_the_cloud_cheatsheet/aws/privilege-escalation.md

 ```

 ## Execute commands on vm's
-- Requires EC@COnfig or System Manager agent on instances
+- Requires EC2COnfig or System Manager agent on instances
 - Or SSH keys
+- Can use GUI to connect

 ## Gain AWS console access
 - https://github.com/NetSPI/aws_consoler